 Pregnancy research activities and advances concern to evaluate clinical techniques to broaden and refine prenatal screenings.

-There are certain research divisions who support the research studies which are concentrating to develop or refine screening tests for cognitive or developmental disabilities.
+Certain research divisions support the research studies which are concentrating to develop or refine screening tests for cognitive or developmental disabilities.

 Investigation concerns about nutrition supply during pregnancy.
-The National Institute of Neurological Disorders and Stroke have reported the interaction between folic acid supplementation and neural tube defects.
+The National Institute of Neurological Disorders and Stroke has reported the interaction between folic acid supplementation and neural tube defects.